 - Click on the Correspondence/Documentation button

-- Select on the Defense Personnel Records Information (DPRIS) button from the drop-down menu
+- Select the Defense Personnel Records Information (DPRIS) button from the drop-down menu

 - Click on the Personnel File tab